Resurrection (2022 film): Plot

 Margaret asks David to leave.
-David continues to manipulate her and implies he is responsible for Abbie's accident.
+However, David continues to manipulate her and implies she is responsible for Abbie's accident.
 He leaves a key to his hotel room, where Margaret finds Ben's baby blanket.
 She wakes up the next day lactating.

-Margaret learns his routine and plans to kill him at a bench near a river.
+Margaret learns David's routine and plans to kill him at a bench near a river.
 Abbie and Peter ask her to seek help, but she drives both away.
 As she tries to kill David, he overpowers her.
 A delusional and exhausted Margaret hears Ben's cries from David's stomach.
-David chastises Margaret for trying to kill him and asks for another "kindness": she is to hold a complicated yoga position in a public park at night for hours.
+David chastises Margaret for trying to kill him and asks for another "kindness": she is to hold a stress position in a public park at night for hours.

 The next morning, a scared Abbie runs away from Margaret.
 Peter, who has been watching Margaret out of worry, confesses his love to her, but she punches and threatens him.
 David visits Margaret at work and asks her to come to a hotel room.
 She writes a goodbye letter to Abbie and records a video message.
 At the hotel room, David makes Margaret feel his stomach and claims that Ben is moving.
 Margaret attacks him with knives, ties him up to the bed and slices open his stomach, killing him.
 She pulls out his intestines, apparently finding a breathing fetus that she holds with care.

 Abbie is seen leaving home for college.
 She lovingly says goodbye to Margaret, who is holding the baby.
 Abbie thanks her for keeping her safe as Margaret allows her to hold the baby herself.
 However, Margaret's smile slowly fades away before she gasps in terror.